Profit margin

 Profit margins are generally distinct from rate of return.
-Profit margins can include risk premiums.
+Profit margins can include risk premiums and monopoly profits.

 Overview

 Profit margin is calculated with selling price (or revenue) taken as base times 100.
 It is the percentage of selling price that is turned into profit, whereas "profit percentage" or "markup" is the percentage of cost price that one gets as profit on top of cost price.
 While selling something one should know what percentage of profit one will get on a particular investment, so companies calculate profit percentage to find the ratio of profit to cost.

 The profit margin is used mostly for internal comparison.
 It is difficult to accurately compare the net profit ratio for different entities.
 Individual businesses' operating and financing arrangements vary so much that different entities are bound to have different levels of expenditure, so that comparison of one with another can have little meaning.
 A low profit margin indicates a low margin of safety: higher risk that a decline in sales will erase profits and result in a net loss, or a negative margin.

 Profit margin is an indicator of a company's pricing strategies and how well it controls costs.
 Differences in competitive strategy and product mix cause the profit margin to vary among different companies.